Skip to content

 Adding WebAppProfile to a Test

-To create WebAppProfile.json file in your test navigate to Files tab, right click Scripts folder and choose Create... > WebAppProfile.json.
+To create a WebAppProfile.json file in your test, navigate to the Files tab, right-click the Scripts folder, and choose Create... > WebAppProfile.json.

 The default profile looks like this: